rootisgod/passgo/README.md

 ## Cloud-init Configuration

 PassGo automatically detects cloud-init YAML files in the same directory as the binary and allows you to use them when creating new VMs.

+In addition, you can point PassGo at a GitHub repository of cloud-init templates via a local `.config` file.
+Those repo templates will appear alongside local templates in Advanced Create.

 ### Setting Up Cloud-init Files